Our work to end FGM

 Isatu was 16 when she went through FGM in Sierra Leone.
 She shares her experiences and the long-term impact the practice has had on her life.

 Generations of change in Mali

 "Many girls of 14 or 15 are determined that when the time comes, their daughters will not be cut." – Sanaba

 In one village in Mali, ideas surrounding FGM are changing – and it’s mothers and grandmothers, like Sanaba and Fatoumata, who are ending the silence surrounding the practice.

 Giving girls back their futures in Sierra Leone

 ‘It’s very important to raise awareness’

 Zainab was 13 when she joined the anti-FGM club in her school, which is supported by Plan International.
 Four years later, she leads the club and uses the radio show she hosts to make sure girls are aware of their rights and know how to get help if they need it.

-“When a girl is forced to undergo FGM, she loses her future,” Zainab explains.
+“Now we know the negative effects.
+It’s very important to raise awareness,” Zainab explains.
 “As well as the danger of death and bleeding, FGM also causes girls to drop out of school – which in turn leads to early marriage and to teenage pregnancy.”

 'I thought it was a tradition that was done to protect me'